| Human Rights Violation - Illegal

 which was the date on the arrest warrant for Mr. Gupta to be

+produced.
 Mr. Gupta could be released on 11 January 2005

 only after his wife filed the writ petition before Calcutta